Estimated Reading Time: 6 minutes

 Example: Now let’s pretend that an industrious employee, John, receives a professionally-tailored phishing email with a cleverly masked hyperlink to—what looks like—a reputable business site.
 The body of the email demonstrates a new product feature that solves a pain point in John’s department, enticing him to click the link.
 Interested in a way to improve the efficiency of his department, he clicks on the link (forgetting his security training) assuming he’ll be taken to visit a legitimate business webpage.
 Unfortunately, the phishing link opens a well-disguised Google login form designed to log keystrokes and steal credentials.
 It prompts him to re-enter his credentials because he’s been “logged out”.
 This form of phishing is surprisingly effective—even against those who are security conscious.
 We’re all busy and we experience hundreds of hyperlinks on a daily basis.

-With your Phishing RPZ in place and loaded with the latest identified phishing sources (such as zvelo’s Instant Protection (zIP) which provide real-time protection against newly identified phishing and malicious threats)—John is protected, even if he clicks on the link.
+With your Phishing RPZ in place and loaded with the latest identified phishing sources (such as zvelo’s real-time updates against newly identified phishing and malicious threats)—John is protected, even if he clicks on the link.
 Instead of being taken to the malicious phishing destination, the Phishing RPZ redirects John safely to an internal policy page (or walled garden) that informs him about the threat.
 Your conscientious IT team has also equipped the internal policy page with instructional information and best practices to avoid phishing attacks—as well as links to security awareness training and documentation.

 In this way, RPZs can be used to create training and feedback loops that help improve network security over the long term.
 When users are protected and informed of a near “incident”—they can better understand dangerous online habits and behaviors and learn how to avoid them.